jesseorndorff/svn/README.md

 I have a few side projects too. <a href="https://itunes.apple.com/hk/app/taste-phnom/id665831836?mt=8">I designed and launched an iOS app to find good food in Phnom Penh</a> and I work on my open source CMS: <a href="http://www.halogy.com">Halogy</a>.

-In addition to all that stuff, I love to be curious.
-I love to learn more about the world around me.
+In addition to all that stuff, I love to learn.
+I love to discover more about the world around me.
 I am always interested in learning about new technologies, design trends, or how to hand roast a great batch of coffee.

 I still have a lot to learn and I feel like my best work is still ahead of me.
 I would love a chance to chat more about the design role.
 If you have some time, please take a look at my personal site, which has samples of my design work: <a href="http://www.jesseorndorff.com">www.jesseorndorff.com</a>